What’s in a Word? Bringing “Innovation” Back Down to Earth

 4. Innovation is Adding Value

-Simply put, you need to develop a new product with humans in mind, make sure you having a sound understanding of what they need and why they’ll want to use your technology.
+Simply put, you need to develop a new product with humans in mind, always making sure you have a sound understanding of what they need and why they’ll want to use your technology.

 When robotic technology is made only for experts, as is often the case, engineers, scientists and companies inherently paint themselves into a corner.
 We need to make technology accessible.
 Accessibility is about empowerment and catering to what people value.
 If your development doesn’t speak to either of those, you need to rethink.
 Whatever you make, you need to add value to someone’s life – therefore empowering them with whatever you’ve created.